LupaDevStudio/LupaDevStudio/README.md

 If you want to discover our work, check our repositories or our [PlayStore page](https://play.google.com/store/apps/dev?id=7601849429544070782&hl=fr&gl=US).

-So far we published two apps:
+So far we published three apps:

+- [Postrias :t-rex:](https://play.google.com/store/apps/details?id=lupadevstudio.com.postrias) : a strategy game in a world full of dinosaurs
-- Tramway Collector 🚊 : an app to help you to manage a collection of tramway photos
+- [Tramway Collector 🚊](https://play.google.com/store/apps/details?id=org.tramwaycollector) : an app to help you to manage a collection of tramway photos
-- Lumacryte 👻 : an exploration game developed during the [Open Source Game Jam](https://itch.io/jam/open-source-ai-game-jam)
+- [Lumacryte 👻](https://play.google.com/store/apps/details?id=org.lumacryte) : an exploration game developed during the [Open Source Game Jam](https://itch.io/jam/open-source-ai-game-jam)

 ## To contact us 📫